HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/storage/add-hpovstoragepool.md

 Storage pools are scoped resources.
 You can associate a scope to a pool to restrict who can use the pool.

+{% hint style="info" %}
-Privileges: Infrastructure administrator or Storage administrator.
+Minimum required privileges: Infrastructure administrator or Storage administrator.
+{% endhint %}

 ## Examples